15-minute-discourse/chaos-theory/README.md

-#  Chaos Theory: Unlocking the Secrets of Unpredictability
+# Chaos Theory: Unlocking the Secrets of the Butterfly Effect!

 Watch the video on YouTube: https://www.youtube.com/watch?v=jAHB0Zrs_hk